-Plan Check is the City of Santa Monica’s process of reviewing and approving all drawings, and specifications for improvements to verify compliance with building, zoning, and fire codes.
-The plan check process is prior to the permit issuance stage and involves varying levels of review depending upon the scope of a project.
+Plan review is the City of Santa Monica’s process of reviewing and approving all drawings, and specifications for improvements to verify compliance with building, zoning, and fire codes.
+The plan review process is prior to the permit issuance stage and involves varying levels of review depending upon the scope of a project.
 Complex projects are recommended to also complete a Pre-submittal Review.

 Electronic Plan Review (Plan Check) Application